Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-2/README.md

 1. Install browserify globally.
 `npm install -g browserify`

-1. Execite this command: browserify source.js -o bundle.js
+1. Execute this command: browserify source.js -o bundle.js

 1. Test your index.html file in Chrome and Internet Explorer.
 Do you see your ouput in the console?